chelmertz/chelmertz.github.io/_posts/2024-07-12-dark-mode-ubuntu-i3.md

 - Slack
 - [element](https://element.io/), a matrix chat client
 - [elly](https://github.com/chelmertz/elly), my tool for keeping track of Github pull requests (yes, this is a shameless plug; no, it doesn't need to be configured, because media queries)

-Left to fix:

-- Firefox' [dark reader extension](https://github.com/darkreader/darkreader)
-  - It has a "Use system color scheme" but toggling the system scheme doesn't make dark reader toggle the plugin's status
 - VS Code
-  - Not supported yet on Linux
+  - Searching for "preferred" in settings, allows you to apply these settings (ends up in ~/.config/Code/User/settings.json):
+    ```
+    "workbench.preferredDarkColorTheme": "No Happiness in Colors Theme",
+    "workbench.preferredLightColorTheme": "Subtle Monochrome (Light)",
+    "window.autoDetectColorScheme": true
+    ```
   - I've found that using monochrome themes makes me skip less of the code when reading it.
 So far, [No happiness in Colors](https://vscodethemes.com/e/notoroszbig.theme-nohappinessincolors/no-happiness-in-colors-theme) is a great dark theme, and [Subtle Monochrome (light)](https://github.com/anotherglitchinthematrix/monochrome/) is great as a light theme.
 Don't forget to also [turn off rainbow bracket colors](https://github.com/chelmertz/dotfiles/commit/cf68bf6163e9f8b639eba06e56f9175b4728fd0e).

-- Cursor
-  - Same as VS Code, I guess
+Left to fix:

+- Firefox' [dark reader extension](https://github.com/darkreader/darkreader)
+  - It has a "Use system color scheme" but toggling the system scheme doesn't make dark reader toggle the plugin's status
 - IDEA
   - [Not supported yet on Linux](https://youtrack.jetbrains.com/issue/IJPL-54591/Implement-IDE-theme-sync-with-OS-on-Linux) and the linked plugin doesn't do it for me
     - [kant](https://github.com/abrookins/kant) is one of few monochromatic color schemes available